Christopher-I/UNICEFConnectKids/README.md

     -Improve Admin page to include the option of accepting applications from schools and ISPs.

-    -Hook-in ETH timer and run a test model.
+    -Hook-in ETH timer .

-    -Include security measures to protect all users incase of a future vunerablity.
+    -Include security measures to protect all participants incase of a future vunerablity to Dapp.

-    -Improve smart contract upgradability without compromising user experience and perfomance.
+    -Improve smart contract upgradability without compromising user experience, safety and perfomance.

     -Add login pages for ISPs and school to manage their application status.
 ISPs to place bids on different schools.